trivedisorabh/cowin-slot-tracker-1/README.md

 3. Click on *Test Audio* Button

 ### Extra:
-- A pp can poll data for any district.
+- App can poll data for any district.
 Just change variable *DIST_CODE* to any valid value
 - Polling frequency can be change by editing variable *POLLING_FREQ*
 - Certain pincodes can be ignored, just add such pincodes in array *PINS_TO_IGNORE*